Cisco-Talos/clamav/INSTALL.md

 ## CMake Basics

-CMake isn't actually a built system.
-It's a meta-build system.
+CMake isn't actually a build system.
+It is a meta-build system.
 In other words, CMake is a build system *generator*.

 On Unix systems, CMake generates Makefiles by default, just like Autotools.